BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Third, and most uncomfortably, Rorty demands that liberals stop overlooking their own capacity for cruelty.
 A dangerous, defensive hardness thrives among those who feel that their "final vocabulary"---their way of describing their life, giving dignity to their work, and finding meaning in their community---is being ridiculed by the architects of openness and tolerance.
+When we demand that others abandon their worldview and adopt our enlightened descriptions, we are casually asking them to perform that same agonizing, unappreciated act of self-emptying.
+We expect them to dissolve their ego and identity to accommodate our vocabulary, while offering them no social value or grace for that immense sacrifice.
+And when they resist this spiritual violence, we respond with structural exclusion.

-A solidarity that applies only among the educated, while blinding itself to the struggles of workers or flatly refusing to recognize the suffering of a racist, is no solidarity at all.
+A solidarity that applies only among the "educated", while blinding itself to the struggles of workers, is no solidarity at all.
 When we force our description of the world onto others, we risk committing the ultimate Rortyan sin: stripping them of their agency and ignoring their capacity to suffer.
 A racist acts with immense cruelty by denying the humanity of others.
 Yet, Rorty warns that when liberals respond by treating the racist as an inherently evil, subhuman monster, they slip into a parallel form of cruelty.

-They close their eyes to the racist's humanity, treating them as an irredeemable object rather than a poorly socialized human being.
-This is simply a new mechanism of humiliation, and Rorty insists that liberals root out this sadism in themselves before pointing fingers.
+By excommunicating the racist from the horizon of valid human communication, liberals treat them as an irredeemable object rather than a poorly socialized human being.
+They turn their own vocabulary of tolerance into a new mechanism of humiliation---a way to make the other look permanently obsolete and futile.
+Rorty insists that liberals root out this structural sadism in themselves before pointing fingers.

-Furthermore, Rorty reserves a distinct scorn for this kind of performative moral high ground.[^3] He famously critiqued the "spectatorial left" for transforming politics into a theater of cultural purity testing, where naming vices and maintaining a flawless vocabulary replaces the **heavy lifting of material reform** {% cite rorty:1998 %}.
+Furthermore, Rorty reserves a distinct scorn for any kind of performative moral high ground.[^3] He famously critiqued the "spectatorial left" for transforming politics into a theater of cultural purity testing, where naming vices and maintaining a flawless vocabulary replaces the **heavy lifting of material reform** {% cite rorty:1998 %}.
 For Rorty, a moral posture that exists only to signal its own righteousness does nothing to alleviate pain; instead, it becomes a weapon of exclusion, mocking the very workers and poorly socialized individuals it claims a democratic society should integrate.